By Dominique Schmid on 30.03.2021 | 10 minutes reading time

 |Support transformations||You want to support your employees through a transformation, whether that’s a reorganization, a change in leadership, or a merger.
 More on the topic of supporting transformations.|

 |Promote customer-centricity||You want to increase and reinforce the customer-centricity of the entire company—ensuring that all your employees are focusing on the customer.
 More on the topic of promoting customer-centricity.|

 |Implement company strategy||You want your employees to embody the company vision, mission or strategic priorities.
 More on the topic of implementing a company strategy.|

 |Develop culture||You want to anchor your activities in core company values such as «honesty» or «reliability»—making sure that employees live these values on a daily basis.
 More on the topic of developing culture.|

 Expert tip: It’s best to formulate your goals as specifically as possible and define ahead of time how you’ll measure progress towards those goals.
 That way, after the survey, you can easily determine whether the goals have been achieved.

-Download the free guide to formulating effective questions now
+Download our free guide to formulate effective questions

 2. Determine the employee survey setup